Teacher Education Program Admissions Requirements

 International students may major in either early childhood or elementary education.
-Since you cannot become certified to teach in the state of Illinois, (due to ISBE's citizenship requirement), you will be exempt from taking the required state examinations.
+Since you cannot become licensed to teach in the state of Illinois (due to ISBE's citizenship requirement), you will be exempt from taking the required state examinations.

 All coursework that is submitted to ISBE as part of an an application for certification, endorsement, or approval on or after February 1, 2012, must have been passed with a grade no lower than "C" or equivalent in order to be counted toward fulfillment of the applicable requirements.